How to set up your client approval process and get feedback fast

 2. Get feedback and discuss ideas for improvements

-In the fast-paced work environment, it often seems that learning how to ask your clients for feedback is too time-consuming.
+In the fast-paced work environment, it often seems that learning how to ask clients for feedback is too time-consuming.
 But getting client feedback on your projects has a bunch of benefits.

 Here are three key reasons you should always ask for client feedback